Evidence Level

 4

-Sucrosomial® vs Cyanocobalamin Bioavailability — RCT
+Sucrosomial® vs Cyanocobalamin Bioavailability — Clinical Trial

 Adults with B12 deficiency.

 Oral Sucrosomial® B12 produced comparable plasma B12 elevation to IM cyanocobalamin in the studied population.
-Industry-funded but important: high-dose ORAL B12 (1,000-2,000 µg/day) can effectively treat most cases of B12 deficiency without injections — well-established but underrecognized clinically.
+Industry-funded but important: high-dose oral B12 (1,000-2,000 µg/day) can effectively treat most cases of B12 deficiency without injections — well-established but underrecognized clinically.

 5